 Remember mixed tapes?
 Burning CD’s?
 Probably going to have to explain this one to the kids.
 It’s nostalgic, it’s sweet, it’s completely personal and it shows you spent some time thinking about her.
 Amazon has a Moms Who Rock Playlist to get you started but definitely, consider customizing it to your Momma-of-the-Day.

 Moms don’t need their family to go away, but if you’re going to sit around and whine and make it her problem then maybe do that (at least for a day).
 Or send her away (even better, bonus points if you get lodgings above 3 stars, throw in a friend, and pre-purchase six bottles of wine ( every grocery store gives you a 10% discount for six!).

 If that’s not in the budget give her somewhere her brain can go away to.

 They say coloring is as good as meditation!

 7. Appliances, Housewares, Gadget, Clothes, etc.

-Except for these coffee cups, you’re probably okay:
+Except for this coffee mug, you’re probably okay to gift her this: